 I have taught the Certificate in Cyberpsychology since 2014.

 My consultancy, Comma Workspace, utilises my research and design background to provide unique solutions for clients.
-I work with a variety of clients on cyberpsychology research projects, social media, and branding and design projects.
+I work with a variety of clients on cyberpsychology research, talks, webinars, panel discussions and workshops for their employees, clients or audience.

 I also run workshops for educators, academics, practitioners and non-designers.
-The workshops help with creating effective and communicative teaching materials, presentations, academic posters and other materials, as well as more individually tailored workshops using cyberpsychology research to aid client objectives.
+The workshops are individually tailored workshops using cyberpsychology research to aid client objectives, as well as help with creating effective and communicative teaching materials, presentations, academic posters and other materials.

 Organisations and other academic involvement